Gold Coast Suns

 Faced with financial ruin, the club decided its future lay in China.
 It then cooked up some kind of scheme that involved sending players on a walk along the Great Wall and pitching the club to Chinese sponsors.
 Unfortunately, Chinese consider Demons to be unlucky.
 The club responded by giving itself an exorcism.
 To appease China, it dropped the Demon from its name to become Melbourne FC.
 While there was obviously some kind of strategy involved in the Chinese angle, Chinese tend to live in China and for all their population, getting to games at the MCG on the weekend was always going to be a struggle.
 Consequently, the strategy did very little to address the club's problems with empty stadiums.

 Even though the AFL had conceded that Melbourne had tanked for draft picks, the AFL didn’t want to strip Melbourne of those draft picks for fear they would be down the bottom even longer.
-It was no use as the bad habits and poor culture fostered by trying to get ahead by being losers ensured that Melbourne made little progress on the field.
+Nevertheless, the bad habits and poor culture fostered by trying to get ahead by being losers ensured that Melbourne made little progress on the field.
 Seven years later, new Melbourne coach Paul Roos, said,

-Melbourne struggles because it has very little image.
-It has no geographic association, no character and no soul.
+Melbourne struggles because it has very little image, it has no geographic association, no character and no soul.
 Out of all clubs, the Demons have the lowest number of supporters and even rugby league games in Sydney draw higher crowds.
-The best analogy for the club is billionaire turned bum asking for hand outs on the street.
+While many fans may indeed have 4wds and go to the snow, he best analogy for the club itself is billionaire-turned-bum asking for hand outs on the street.